 What I learned while holding a REAL human brain

-The weight was heavy not because the organ was but what it represented.
-This brain, that has one belonged to a human.
+The weight was heavy not because of the organ but what it represented.
+This brain, which has one belonged to a human.
 A human that wasn’t with us anymore.
 The weight of that responsibility was crazy.
 The fact that people had memories, heartbreak.
-Some lovely moments and fights stored in their memories of the person that had passed.
-The person who’s brain I was holding.
+Some lovely moments and fights are stored in their memories of the person who had passed.
+The person whose brain I was holding.
 It was such a surreal experience.

 We have a skull luckily